fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 Everything must build to the climax, and at the height of the drama, only then can secrets be truly revealed, can the plot be resolved.
-The past four years have been building to this one moment---this is the climax of this chapter of our life.
+The past four years have been building to this one moment---this is the climax of this chapter of my life.

 "Remember, we all have to be ready to march at 11."